Elimination of angular dependency in the quantum three-body problem made easy: Preliminaries

-valid also for SMBHs $\bm{\Omega}_{l}^{LL\uppi}$ because of Eq.~\eqref{nsbshccnp}.
-These formulas are equivalent to Eqs.~(17) and~(18) of \cite{Efros1986} derived by \'{E}fros using irreducible tensor algebra.
-Note that Eq.~(\ref{ldoafi0}), stating that $\Delta_{i} \overline{\bm{\Omega}}_{l}^{LL\uppi} \!=0$ for $i\in \{1,2\}$, justifies the name bispherical harmonic used for these generators, as these functions are harmonic with respect to the Laplacians of both quasiparticles.
+These conditions also hold for the SMBHs $\bm{\Omega}_{l}^{LL\uppi}$ by virtue of Eq.~\eqref{nsbshccnp}.
+These results are equivalent to Eqs.~(17) and~(18) of \textcite{Efros1986}, derived using irreducible tensor algebra.
+Furthermore, Eq.~(\ref{ldoafi0}) justifies the term ``bispherical harmonics" used for these generators, as these functions are harmonic with respect to the Laplacians of both quasiparticles.